anongecko/claude-mac-app/README.md

 # 🤖 Claude Desktop: Your AI Assistant, Now on Your Dock!
+(Optimized for M1 Mac)

 Welcome to Claude Desktop, where the power of Claude AI meets the convenience of your desktop!
 This Electron-based wrapper brings the brilliance of https://claude.ai right to your fingertips, no browser required.
 It's like having a super-smart friend living in your computer! 🖥️✨